What is Islamic art?

-Islamic Art is a modern concept, created by art historians in the nineteenth century to categorize and study the material first produced under the Islamic peoples that emerged from Arabia in the seventh century.
+Islamic art is a modern concept created by art historians in the 19th century to facilitate categorization and study of the material first produced under the Islamic peoples that emerged from Arabia in the seventh century.

-Today Islamic Art describes all of the arts that were produced in the lands where Islam was the dominant religion or the religion of those who ruled.
-Unlike the terms Christian, Jewish, and Buddhist art, which refer only to religious art of these faiths, Islamic art is not used merely to describe religious art or architecture, but applies to all art forms produced in the Islamic World.
+Today, the term Islamic art describes all of the arts that were produced in the lands where Islam was the dominant religion or the religion of those who ruled.
+Unlike the terms Christian art, Jewish art, and Buddhist art—which refer only to religious art of these faiths—the term Islamic art is not used merely to describe religious art or architecture but applies to all art forms produced in the Islamic world.

-Thus, Islamic Art refers not only to works created by Muslim artists, artisans, and architects or for Muslim patrons.
-It encompasses the works created by Muslim artists for a patron of any faith, including Christians, Jews, or Hindus, and the works created by Jews, Christians, and others, living in Islamic lands, for patrons, Muslim and otherwise.
+Thus, the term Islamic art refers not only to works created by Muslim artists, artisans, and architects or for Muslim patrons.
+It encompasses works created by Muslim artists for patrons of any faith, including—Christians, Jews, or Hindus—and the works created by Jews, Christians, and others, living in Islamic lands, for patrons, Muslim and otherwise.

-One of the most famous monuments of Islamic Art is the Taj Mahal, a royal mausoleum, located in Agra, India.
-Hinduism is majority religion in India; however, because Muslim rulers, most famously the Mughals, dominated large areas of modern-day India for centuries, India has a vast range of Islamic art and architecture.
-The Great Mosque of Xian, China, is one of the oldest and best preserved mosques in China.
-First constructed in 742 C.E., the mosque’s current form dates to the fifteenth century C.E. and follows the plan and architecture of a contemporary Buddhist temple.
+One of the most famous monuments of Islamic art is the Taj Mahal, a royal mausoleum, located in Agra, India.
+Hinduism is the majority religion in India; however, because Muslim rulers, most famously the Mughals, dominated large areas of modern-day India for centuries, India has a vast range of Islamic art and architecture.
+The Great Mosque of Xian, China is one of the oldest and best preserved mosques in China.
+First constructed in 742 CE, the mosque’s current form dates to the 15th century CE and follows the plan and architecture of a contemporary Buddhist temple.
 In fact, much Islamic art and architecture was—and still is—created through a synthesis of local traditions and more global ideas.

-In some ways, Islamic Art is a bit like referring to the Italian Renaissance.
+In some ways, Islamic art is a bit like referring to the Italian Renaissance.
 During the Renaissance, there was no unified Italy; it was a land of independent city-states.
-No one would have thought of one’s self as an Italian, or of the art they produced as Italian, rather one conceived of one’s self as a Roman, a Florentine, or a Venetian.
+No one would have thought of themselves as an Italian, or of the art they produced as Italian.
+Rather, a person would have self-identified as a Roman, a Florentine, or a Venetian.
 Each city developed a highly local, remarkable style.
 At the same time, there are certain underlying themes or similarities that unify the art and architecture of these cities and allow scholars to speak of an Italian Renaissance.

-Geometric and vegetative motifs are very popular throughout the lands where Islam was once or still is a major religion and cultural force, appearing in the private palaces of buildings such as the Alhambra (in Spain) as well as in the detailed metal work of Safavid Iran.
-Likewise, certain building types appear throughout the Muslim world: mosques with their minarets, mausolea, gardens, and madrasas (religious schools) are all common.
+Geometric and vegetative motifs are very popular throughout the lands where Islam was once or still is a major religion and cultural force, appearing in the private palaces of buildings such as the Alhambra, in Spain, as well as in the detailed metal work of Safavid Iran.
+Likewise, certain building types appear throughout the Islamic world: mosques with their minarets, mausolea, gardens, and madrasas—religious schools—are all common.
 However, their forms vary greatly.

-One of the most common misconceptions about the art of the Islamic World is that it is aniconic; that is, the art does not contain representations of humans or animals.
-Religious art and architecture, almost from the earliest examples, such as the Dome of the Rock, the Aqsa Mosque (both in Jerusalem), and the Great Mosque of Damascus, built under the Umayyad rulers, did not include human figures and animals.
-However, the private residences of sovereigns, such as Qasr ‘Amra or Khirbat Mafjar, were filled with vast figurative paintings, mosaics, and sculpture.
+One of the most common misconceptions about the art of the Islamic world is that it is aniconic; that is, the art does not contain representations of humans or animals.
+Early examples of religious art and architecture, such as the Dome of the Rock and the Aqsa Mosque—both in Jerusalem)—and the Great Mosque of Damascus—built under the Umayyad rulers—did not include human figures and animals.
+However, the private residences of sovereigns, such as Qasr ‘Amra and Khirbat Mafjar, were filled with vast figurative paintings, mosaics, and sculpture.

 Note on organization from the contributing editor

 We have organized the material in this section into three chronological periods: Early, Medieval and Late.
 When starting to learn about a new area of art, chronological organization often enables students to grasp the material and its fundamentals before going on to more complex analysis, like comparing building types or styles.
 Within each of these chronological groups, we have focused on creating geographic groups or groupings to organize the material further.
-The Islamic World was only unified very briefly in its history under the Umayyads (661-750 CE) and the early Abbasids (750-932 CE).
-Soon various dynasties or rulers simultaneously commanded sections of territory, many of which had no cultural commonalities, aside from their religion.
+The Islamic world was only unified very briefly in its history under the Umayyads, 661-750 CE, and the early Abbasids, 750-932 CE.
+Soon thereafter, various dynasties or rulers simultaneously commanded sections of territory, many of which had no cultural commonalities, aside from their religion.

-We are also planning to upload a series of introductory essays on major types of art and architecture from the Islamic World, including carpets and mosques, in addition to essays and videos about specific works of art and architecture.
-These are forthcoming.
+We are also planning to upload a series of introductory essays on major types of art and architecture from the Islamic world, including carpets and mosques, in addition to essays and videos about specific works of art and architecture.

 Essay by Dr. Elizabeth Macaulay-Lewis